junaidzm13/COMP2113_40/README.md

 ### Game manual:
 ### How to setup / play:
+  - The first step is to compile and run the program.
+To compile do "make ludo_main".
+  - Then you will have to enter the number of players as a single integer.
+Number of players can only be between 2 and 4.
+  - Then depending on the number of players, each user will be asked to input his/her username and then will be prompted with a list of token symbols to select from.
+This list only includes characters and therefore, the user should only enter a character.
+  - Once, this step is completed

 #### Rules and regulations
   - Each player has their own unique starting point called base.